Mollie Eriksson: International career

 Eriksson is eligible to represent both Sweden and Canada at international level.

 In 2012, she represented Canada at the U12 Danone Nations Cup, one of two girls to make the team.

 In 2016 and 2017, Eriksson played with the Sweden U16 and Sweden U17 teams, accruing eight caps.
 She was also called up to a camp with the Sweden U23.

 She also attended camps with the Canada U17 and Canada U20 teams.

 Coaching career

-While pursuing a PhD graduate degree at McMaster University, she served as an assistant coach with the women's soccer team.
+While pursuing a PhD graduate degree in Psychology, Neuroscience and Behaviour at McMaster University, she served as an assistant coach with the women's soccer team from 2023-24.